araobp/nlan/README.md

 ##Target use cases

+Use case 1 has already been implemented, and use case 2 is being planned at the moment.

 ### Use case 1: Network simulation

-Implementation status: nearly completed (as of 16-DEC-2015).

 This use case makes use of NLAN's PTN, vHosts and Router services.
 ![WAN simulation](https://docs.google.com/drawings/d/1VKfKlwnzWQ2-ImfXeB5uNegGBK0BnaGU_4lS8h4Qpcw/pub?w=640&h=480)